pkutaj/pkutaj.github.io/_posts/2020-03-02-KATA-the-staircase.md

 ---
 layout: post
-title: KATA > recursive design primer
+title: programming > KATA > recursive design primer
+categories: [programming]
 ---
 ## the case	of a recursive staircase
 * the question is, how to build a staircase such as